cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 ## Digging into critical root zones

 A tree's critical root zone depends on its size.
-Larger and older trees have bigger critical root zones that need to be built around.
+Larger and older trees have bigger critical root zones that must be built around.
 Even if your completed project won't be within 10 feet of a tree, bringing in construction equipment may affect its health.
-For example, a large cement truck driving over the roots can damage the root system since it is just 4 inches underground.
+For example, a large cement truck driving on your property can damage a tree's root system since it is just 4 inches underground.

 > ###### How do I calculate the critical root zone?
 >